imadelh/ML-web-app/readme.md

 ## Running on Jetson-Nano

 On Jetson-nano, to avoid long running time to build the image, you can download it from Docker Hub.
-We will also a costumized Docker command https://gist.github.com/imadelh/cf7b12c9cc81c3cb95ad2c6bc747ccd0 to be able to access the GPU of the device on the container.
+We will also use a costumized Docker command https://gist.github.com/imadelh/cf7b12c9cc81c3cb95ad2c6bc747ccd0 to be able to access the GPU of the device on the container.

 ```
 docker pull imadelh/jetson_pytorch_flask:arm_v1